-The difference between Mini LED and previous direct backlighting technologies is that, because each LED is much smaller, the lighting bleeds less (ie. when light encroaches on adjacent pixels) and local dimming zomes can be smaller and more accurate.
+The difference between Mini LED and other direct backlighting technologies is that, because each LED is much smaller, the lighting bleeds less (ie. when light encroaches on adjacent pixels) and local dimming zones can be smaller and more accurate.

-Usually, LED TVs adopt either larger LEDs behind the LCD substrate (and therefore prone to light bleed) or are edge-lit - where the LEDs are housed around the edge of the screen and shine across the panel.
+Usually, LED TVs adopt either larger LEDs behind the LCD substrate (and therefore prone to light bleed and less precise) or are edge-lit - where the LEDs are housed around the edge of the screen and shine across the panel.
 It is much harder to gain deep, involving black levels with each type of lighting - often resulting in a grey tone in darker areas.
 And black levels have direct impact on accurate colour representation in standard and HDR images.

 Mini LED panels are closer to OLED in black levels.
 And, one extra benefit is that brightness can be greater.

 As we explain above, the Mini LED backlight sits behind the LCD substrate in a panel (and any other substrates included to enhance colours or picture quality) and houses thousands of tiny LEDs that are switched on or off depending on the image.
 They are generally grouped in zones for responsiveness, to sync the backlight to the main image perfectly.